ashtonhess/CupPong/README.md

 # Server
 ## Hardware and OS
-The server will run on a Dell Poweredge Ubuntu server.
+The server runs on a Dell Poweredge Ubuntu server.
 Ububtu release 20.04
 ## Networking
 ### Dynamic DNS